I see Stories & Thyme as a place dedicated to learning and sharing how to make room in our lives for creativity.

 These are lessons I’ve been learning since I left a PhD program two years ago to become a writer.
 Yet, in other ways, my childhood was full of these elements.
 My heart has always been about expressing and living fully in God’s created goodness.

 Today my life is filled with making times for these practices and caring for those in my charge.
 I am a part of a local Anglican Church.
 I am married to Evan, a thoughtful and kind a middle school teacher year at a Christian private school in Pewaukee.
-We just had a baby boy, Jackson, and bought our first house, Blue Spruce Cottage a block away from my brother Jon and his lovely wife Candace and my niece Anika.
+We just had a baby boy, Jackson, and bought our first house, Blue Spruce Cottage.
 And few years ago, we moved from Maryland where we tutored middle and high schoolers in SAT English, and cared for our godson Corin and our sweet friends’ baby Susana.

 When I’m not blogging, walking, changing diapers, cooking, or reading a Newbery, I am writing a children’s fantasy novel.
 This is the most fun and rewarding work I have ever done.
 I cannot believe that I get to sit down (or stand up!) during the little one’s naptime and create.
 My work draws on a lot of medieval myths, so lately I’ve been using my expensive master’s degree in Early Modern European history to do research.
 It has been a beautiful experience of seeing much of what I cultivated before come to fruition now.

 It’s slow work, and making room for my novel to grow is like caring for an herb garden.
 It needs constant attention so it isn’t choked out by business or fatigue.
 But I find, and I hope that you’ll find as well, that when we consistently make time to pursue wholeness and beauty all of lives benefit.

 Subscribe to Blog via Email

 Reflections on Dyslexia: May B. A Novel by Caroline Starr Rose